SophieMcGee/brick_heroes/testing.md

 ## **EPIC | Notifications and Feedback**
 *As a user, I can receive confirmation emails and messages to stay informed about my activity on the platform.*

-- Users receive an **email confirmation or toast messages** when subscribing, purchasing, borrowing, or returning a set.
+- Users receive an **email confirmation or toast messages** when subscribing, purchasing, borrowing, using the contact form or returning a set.
 - Admins receive notifications for **new reviews, stock updates, and user activity**.
 - Django messages framework ensures users receive **real-time feedback** after form submissions.